tudors2004/Marseille-Progress-Bar/README.md

 # Custom Olympique de Marseille Progress Bar
 Custom plugin for IntelliJ IDEA and other JetBrains IDE

+Inspired by the Nyan Cat Progress Bar, it replaces the standard progress bar with a Marseille-themed visual experience.

 Olympique de Marseille is a professional football club based in Marseille, France.

-Inspired by the Nyan Cat Progress Bar :)